 Phase 1: Treatment Planning

 The first sessions will be more about reviewing the patient’s history.
-The evaluation includes talking about the traumatic experience and identifies any other unresolved traumatic memories.
+The evaluation includes talking about the traumatic experience and identifying any other unresolved traumatic memories.

 Phase 2: Preparation

 Once your therapist knows where you are in the treatment process, they’ll explain ways to cope with the emotional or psychological stress you’re experiencing.
 Techniques like practicing mindfulness or deep breathing can help with stress management.

 This phase of treatment is when your therapist will identify the specific memories that you’ll target during therapy.
 They’ll assess the different components that play a role in this trigger to target them throughout the treatment.

 The following sessions are when you start engaging in EMDR therapy.
 Patients are asked to focus on a negative image, negative thought, or memory.
 Simultaneously, your therapist will ask you to follow specific eye movements.

 After this, known as bilateral stimulation, your therapist will ask you to let your mind go blank and notice your feelings and emotions.
 Once you identify these thoughts, your therapist will have you refocus your attention on that traumatic memory or move to another.
 Over time, the distress over particular memories or images should start to fade.